 Installing Apps from External Sources

-Keeping Your Apps Up to Date
+Keeping Your Apps Up-to-Date

-Organizing and Customizing Apps
+Organize and Adjust Apps

-Creating App Folders and Categories
+Create App Folders and Categories

-Customize App Icons and Notifications
+Adjust App Symbols and Notifications

 A good approach to notifications can increase your productivity.
-You can set up notifications such as sound alerts or banners when you receive an important task or message, which helps you give appropriate attention when needed.
+You can set notifications such as sound alerts or banners when you receive an important task or message, which helps you give appropriate attention when needed.

-Manage App Permissions and Access
+App Permissions and Access Management

 Managing App Performance and Resources

-How to Monitor App Resource Usage
+How to Monitor App Source Usage

-Optimize App Performance for Better Speed
+Optimizing App Performance for Better Speed

 Close Unnecessary Apps to Save Resources